arian/version.is-sources/README.md

 The handler notes which handler should be invoked.
 The source parameter is noting the GitHub user/organization and the repo name.
 The file parameter is noting the json file that should be parsed for the version.

+## meta object

+The meta object can contain different kinds of meta data.
+Currently we support a `prettyname` string, that contains the formatted name, i.e. "jQuery" for the jquery project, and a `website` string containing the URL to the website for the project.

+## Submitting your project

 If you want to add your project to the list of monitored projects, please submit a pull request.
 We will make sure that it is working before accepting it, and will assist you in the process if needed.

+Look at the existing projects for reference.

 # Custom handlers